 Making Friends in Hong Kong

 GirlCrew was set up to make a few new friends for nights out dancing but it quickly evolved into the place to go for some female pals for any kinds of social activities.
 It started in Dublin, Ireland but there’s a small group growing in Hong Kong, along with over 40 other city groups across the globe too.
 The group is open to all women over about 25 and up and there’s always newbies joining the group so don’t worry about being new to it.
 We were all a newbie once.
 The Hong Kong crew started off enthusiastic but they must have all become such good friends that they no longer needed the group page (yay) so we’re looking forward to welcoming in a few new re-crew-ts to get it going again!
-Tell your friends 🙂 Whether moving to the city, travelling there or living their your whole life, GirlCrew is the perfect way to meet a few new people.
+Tell your friends 🙂 Whether moving to the city, traveling there or living there your whole life, GirlCrew is the perfect way to meet a few new people.
 Hit the link below to join or tell a friend who’s based there.

 *GirlCrew may benefit from bookings as an affiliate partner of Booking.com.
 It does not add any extra cost to you and helps support our team, website, and app =) Thanks in Advance!